verysoftwares/Secret-Santa/README.md

 instructions for running with TIC-80:
 * download http://tic80.com
-* download the .tic file
+* download the .tic file above
 * merge them (run .tic in .exe)